 Establish a "people resource" bank of volunteers with special skills.

-Annually recognize individual volunteers who have made significant contributions of their time.
+Continue to annually recognize individual volunteers who have made significant contributions of their time.

 5.10 In order to inspire a sense of community spirit, Readfield Heritage Days should continue to be held annually.